roddyyaga/ppx_rapper/README.md

 then the input and/or output of the query will be records.
 For the example above, they would have type `{id: int; wrong_user: string}` and `{id: int; username: string; following: bool; bio: string option}` respectively.
 The default non-record methods are labelled arguments and tuples respectively.

 By default, queries are syntax checked using [pg_query-ocaml](https://github.com/roddyyaga/pg_query-ocaml) and the extension will error if syntax checking fails.
-If this gives a false positive error for a query it can be stopped using the `syntax_off` option.
+If this gives a false positive error for a query it can be suppressed using the `syntax_off` option.

 ## Requirements
 The runtime requirements of Rapper are core, lwt, caqti, caqti-lwt and caqti-driver-postgresql.
+Only a very small amount of code from core is used though; if you would like to use Rapper without core please let me know.

+## Contributions
+Any contributions would be very welcome!